-NOTE: To start diagnostics on a convertible computer, your computer must be in notebook mode and you must use the keyboard attached to your tablet.
+NOTE: To start BIOS on a convertible computer, your computer must be in notebook mode and you must use the keyboard attached to your tablet.
+The on-screen keyboard, which displays in tablet mode, cannot access BIOS.

-To start HP PC Hardware Diagnostics (UEFI), follow these steps:
+To start HP PC Hardware Diagnostics UEFI: